-Timeframe for Determination of Citizenship Status [24 CFR 5.508(g)]

-For new occupants joining the assisted family, the BHA must verify status at the first interim or regular reexamination following the person's occupancy, whichever comes first.

-If an individual qualifies for a time extension for the submission of required documents, the BHA must grant such an extension for no more than 30 days [24 CFR 5.508(h)].
+Timeframe for Determination of Citizenship Status: For new occupants joining the assisted family, the Authority must verify status at the first interim or regular reexamination following the person's occupancy, whichever comes first.
+If an individual qualifies for a time extension for the submission of the required documents, the Authority must grant such an extension for no more than 30 days (24 CFR 5.508(h)) and must inform the family in writing whether its request for a time extension has been granted or denied.
+If granted, the notice must state the specific period of the extension.
+If denied, the notice must explain the reasons for denial.

 Each family member is required to submit evidence of eligible status only one time during continuous occupancy.

-The BHA will verify the citizenship status of applicants at the time other eligibility factors are determined.
+The Authority will verify the status of applicants at the time other eligibility factors are determined.